galactic2005/PEModUtils/CONTRIBUTING.md

 * Providing code that contains error-handling and easily understood error states.
 * Providing resources that speed up mod development.

-Before you begin, please note that all files in this repository are licensed under the MIT License.
+Before you begin, please note that all files in this repository are licensed under the MIT License; this will also include your work.
 See [LICENSE](LICENSE) for details.

-## Contact

 If you need to contact me you can contact me through Discord at `galactic_2005`.

+## Cloning

+You can clone the Experimental branch

 ## Code